jha-shubham01/django-custom-user-model/README.md

 # Django custom User Model and User Manager

 # Description
-This project shows how to cutomize Django's user model and user manager.
+This project shows how to customize Django's user model and user manager.

 ## Technology Stack
 Backend: Django <br />